IARSystems/bxarm-docker/README.md

 In this section, you will find some examples on how to use the build tools with a ready-made project named [c-stat.ewp](tests/c-stat).

-For a more complete description of the existing options for any build tool, invoke the tool without any parameters.

 It is straightforward to build an `.ewp` project with `iarbuild`.
 ```sh
 # General syntax: iarbuild <project>.ewp [command] <build-configuration> [-parallel <cpu-cores>] [other-options]